Oracle APEX Map Region and a Few Words About Layers

 Conclusions

-All layers representing trees, streets and buildings:
+All layers represent trees, streets, and buildings: